 Enclosed into a barn-like building, an indoor swimming pool and three rock-lined outdoor pools were built near the hot springs.
-Natural mineral water comes out of the ground at 106-113°F and cools as it is transferred to the pools.
-The large 15-by-30-foot pool with depth from 3.5 to 5 feet receives about 20 gallons of the thermal water per minute in a continuous flow-through basis.
+Natural mineral water comes out of the ground at 106-113°F and cools as transferred to the pools.
+The large 15-by-30-foot pool with a depth from 3.5 to 5 feet receives about 20 gallons of thermal water per minute on a continuous flow-through basis.
 Due to the rapid water flow, no chlorination is required.

 Summer Lake Hot Springs | Facts

 Location: 51 miles north of Lakeview • Southern Oregon • USA

 Open: 365 days a year, 9 am - 7 pm; 24 hours for overnight guests

 Clothing: Required before 9 pm; optional after 9 pm